lhs banner

 Key Considerations:

-• Risk Tolerance: The ups and downs of the stock market affect equity funds.
-Investors should be ready for their portfolio value to change in the short term.
+• Risk Consideration: The stock market's ups and downs affect equity funds.
+Investors should be prepared for their portfolio values to fluctuate in the short term.

-• Investment Horizon: A longer horizon (5 years or more) helps the market remain stable and provides it with more room to grow.
+• Investment Timeline: A longer horizon (5 years or more) helps keep the market stable and provides more room to grow.

 • Financial Goals: Great for long-term goals like saving for retirement, buying a house, or paying for your kids' college education, where you want to build up a lot of wealth.